Cyberinsurance Polices Are Available

 For years Cybersecurity insurance has been hard to impossible to actually come by for consumers.
 The problem arises from the variability of the risk, as well as the cost.
 Insurance is driven by massive data collection and pattern mapping, it requires hundreds of incidents to provide an accurate map of the potential risk.
 Cybercrime can vary wildly in what it accomplishes.
 A DDOS attack could knock a website down for a time, causing the owner to lose business or exposure.
 That sort of incident is easy enough for insurance to quantify, there is already lost insurance income for businesses.

 But what if your customer information gets hacked?
-How valuable is the name, location, and age of every customer of yours?
-What about their credit card information, Social Security Number or birth certificate?
+How valuable are the name, location, and age of every customer of yours?
+What about their credit card information, Social Security Number, or birth certificate?
 Those things could all have wildly different values, depending on what your business is and the nature of your clients.
-If your business has to pay for the data lost, then the insurance could cover it but that amount can be variable.
+If your business has to pay for the data lost, then the insurance could cover it but that amount can be variable

 The other problems is nailing down what exactly constitutes a successful data breach.
 If potential hackers make it through your defenses and safeguards, but their connection is terminated, is that a breach?
 Insurance lives and dies on easily defined states.
 Whether or not something is a loss is clearly defined, and easy to figure out for physical problems.
 If your building burns down, that’s a loss.
 If the fire is contained to one room and is put out by the sprinklers, that’s a loss.
 In both cases, there is a definite loss of physical goods with known values.